 What will the mid-year and final report look like?

-- These reports will be distributed to project directors upon acceptance of the grant proposal.
+- These reports will be available in the TBR Webgrants systems once the grant has been accepted and the funding cycle begins.
 The reports are used as status updates based on the stated goals in the proposal.

 When filling out the budget, how specific should line items be?